-The Respondent participates in the CSX cash management plan, under which excess cash is advanced to CSX for investment.
+The Respondent participates in the CSX cash management plan, under which excess cash advanced to CSX for investment.
 CSX then makes cash available to the Respondent as needed.
-Cash and cash equivalents consists of cash in banks and highly liquid investments having a typical maturity date of three months or less at the date of acquisition.
-Cash equivalents are carried at cost, which approximates market value.
+On a daily basis, cash in excess of current operating requirements is invested in various highly liquid investments having a typical maturity date of three months or less at the date of acquisition.
+These investments were carried at cost, which approximated market value, and were classified as cash equivalents.